inkarkat/vim-IndentCommentPrefix/README.md

 ### TODO

-- Does it make sense to also modify the >{motion} operators?
+- Does it make sense to also modify the &gt;{motion} operators?

 ### CONTRIBUTING